Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Problem setting and key results

-Other measures can be found in the literature, such as the log Odds Ratio (log-OR).
-We recall each measure in Appendix~\ref{appendix:list-of-measures} where Figure~\ref{fig:big-plot-with-all-metrics} illustrates the differences between measures, for different values of the expected outcomes of controls and treated.
-We also compute all these measures on a clinical example in Section~\ref{subsec:illustrative-example-and-key-results}. \paragraph{Treatment effects on subgroups} Treatment effects can also be reported within subgroups of a population (i.e. stratified risks) to show how sub-populations react to the treatment.
+\paragraph*{Treatment effects on subgroups} Treatment effects can also be reported within subgroups of a population (i.e. stratified risks) to show how sub-populations react to the treatment.
 Therefore, one could also define each of the previously introduced measures on sub-populations.
-For the rest of the work, we denote $X$ a set of baseline covariates\footnote{Those covariates are baseline or pre-treatment covariates.
+For the rest of the work, we denote by $X$ a set of covariates\footnote{Those covariates are baseline or pre-treatment covariates.
 See \cite{VanderWeele2007FourTypes} for a detailed explanation.}.
-We denote $\tau(x)$ the treatment effect on the subpopulation $X=x$ for any causal measure.
+We denote by $\tau(x)$ the treatment effect on the subpopulation $X=x$ for any causal measure.
 For example $\tau_{\text{ RD}}(x)$ denotes the Risk Difference on the subgroup for which $X=x$.
-This quantity is often referred to as the Conditional Average Treatment Effect (CATE).
+The quantity $\tau(x)$ is often referred to as the Conditional Average Treatment Effect (CATE). \\